-The relations between 'Sulam' and 'Haolam Hazeh' experienced ups and downs during the years; in the early 1950s, they were influenced by the deep ideological differences between the 'Maximalist Revisionist Zionism' of 'Sulam' and the identification of 'Haolam Hazeh' with the radical left.
-In 1950, a scathing critique against Uri Avnery's book: The Other Side of the Coin, which dealt with the inappropriate behavior of the IDF soldiers during the War of Independence, was published in 'Sulam's magazine.
-In response, a lawyer who was close to Avnery had filed a civil lawsuit against Israel Eldad, on charges of incitement to murder and defamation.
-Furthermore, in Dec 1952 suspicion arose that some people connected to Eldad were placed an explosive device near the building of the Haolam Hazeh office in Tel-Aviv.
-The relations between the two parties improved in the mid of 1950s, following their standing together at the forefront of the struggle against Mapai rule.
-The rapprochement culminated after Kasztner's assassination; both groups vehemently opposed the regime's claim about the close connection between the perpetrators of the assassination and 'Sulam'.
-They argued in response that the murder was intended to serve the needs of the government, and therefore there is a reasonable suspicion that the state security mechanisms stand behind it.
-The ideological gap between the parties has been rediscovered in the following years; one of the reasons was the publication in 1958 of the manifest: The Hebrew proclamation: The Principles of Semitic Action, which was written by 'Haolam Hazeh' activists and a group of former Lehi members (headed by Natan Yelin-Mor), who belonged to the left-wing of the organization.
-The document expressed a radical anti-Zionist line, centered on the statement that for "the rooting of the Hebrew nation in the Semitic space (the regional space), it must eliminate the Zionist regime and abolish the special status of its institutions".
+The relations between Sulam and HaOlam HaZeh experienced fluctuations over the years.
+In the early 1950s, they were colored by the deep ideological differences between the “Maximalist Revisionist Zionism” of Sulam and the identification of HaOlam Hazeh with the radical left.
+In 1950, a scathing critique against Uri Avnery’s book, The Other Side of the Coin, which dealt with the questionable conduct of IDF soldiers during the War of Independence, was published in Sulam’s magazine.
+In response, a lawyer who was close to Avnery filed a civil lawsuit against Israel Eldad, on charges of incitement to murder and defamation.
+In addition, in December 1952, suspicion arose that people connected to Eldad had placed an explosive device near the building of the HaOlam Hazeh office in Tel Aviv.
+The relations between the two parties improved in the mid-1950s, following their standing together at the forefront of the struggle against Mapai rule.
+The rapprochement culminated after Kastner’s assassination; both groups vehemently opposed the government’s claim about the close connection between the perpetrators of the assassination and Sulam.
+They argued instead that the murder was intended to serve the interests of the government, and, therefore, there was a reasonable suspicion that the state security mechanisms were behind it.
+The ideological conflicts between the two groups reemerged in the following years.
+One of the reasons was the publication in 1958 of the manifesto The Hebrew Proclamation: The Principles of Semitic Action written by HaOlam Hazeh activists and a group of former Lehi members (headed by Natan Yellin-Mor) who belonged to the left wing of the organization.
+The document expressed a radical anti-Zionist line, centered on the statement that for “the rooting of the Hebrew nation in the Semitic space (the regional space), it must eliminate the Zionist regime and abolish the special status of its institutions.”

-The Canaanite group posed a different challenge to 'Sulam'; Israel Eldad's rivals tried since his Lehi membership to attribute to him an ideological affinity and sympathy for the Canaanite worldview; this attempt took place also as part of the struggle between Eldad and Herut movement.
-Eldad really used to include in his writing some terms from the lexicon of the Canaanite group, such as the expressions: 'Hebrew' and 'Hebrews', but on various occasions, he expressed his firm opposition to their positions, especially its willingness to abandon Jewish history and heritage.
+The Canaanite movement posed a different challenge to Sulam.
+Since his Lehi days, Israel Eldad’s rivals had tried to attribute to him an ideological affinity and sympathy for the Canaanite worldview, an effort that also took place in the context of the struggle between Eldad and Herut.
+Eldad’s writing did indeed contain some terms from the lexicon of the Canaanite group, such as the expressions, Hebrew and Hebrews, but on various occasions, he expressed his firm opposition to their positions, especially their willingness to reject Jewish history and heritage.

-In conclusion, each of the groups that had clear positions and a limited but cohesive group of supporters strived for a Messianic-utopian 'correction of the world' – Tikun Olam for the state's inhabitants and even for the entire Jewish people.
-This amendment should take place through the vision of the 'Kingdom of Israel' according to 'Sulam', or through building a federation of the people of the region, as claimed 'Haolam Hazeh' and the Canaanites.
-Despite the fact they were small and marginalized groups, the authorities estimated their potential risk in the field of political subversion, and even the use of violence and terrorism.
-Therefore, they were put under intelligence surveillance, and from time-to-time attempts were made 'from above' to disrupt their activities in various ways.
+In conclusion, each of the groups that had clear positions and a limited but cohesive group of supporters strived for a Messianic-Utopian “correction of the world” (Tikun Olam) for the country’s inhabitants and even for the entire Jewish people.
+This would take materialize through the vision of the Kingdom of Israel according to Sulam, or through building a federation of the people of the region, as claimed HaOlam HaZeh and the Canaanites.
+Despite the fact they were small and marginalized groups, the authorities estimated that the potential danger they posed terms of political subversion, and even the use of violence and terrorism, was greater than their size suggested.
+Therefore, they were put under intelligence surveillance, and occasional attempts were made to disrupt their activities in various ways.

 Summary and Conclusions